Back to blog

 • Assessment information

-• Any use restrictions (rental caps, pet policies, etc.)
+• Use restrictions like rental caps, pet policies, and similar rules

 Status Letter

-What it is: Similar to an estoppel letter but used in states that use different terminology.
-A status letter confirms the account standing and any amounts owed.
+Similar to an estoppel letter but used in states that prefer different terminology.
+It confirms the account standing and any amounts owed.

-What's in it: Same financial information as an estoppel — balance, assessments, fees.
-May also include a brief statement about violations or compliance issues.
+The contents mirror an estoppel: balance, assessments, fees.
+Sometimes you'll also get a brief note about violations or compliance issues.

 Condo Questionnaire